homemadearcade/zero/notes/EXPERIENCEGUIDE.md

 RULE 1

 The player is on a solitary single layer called the playground, this never changes no matter what.
 Anything on the playground layer collides with the player.
-All objects, except zones, are on the playground layer by default, but can be changed.
+All entityInstance, except zones, are on the playground layer by default, but can be changed.

 --